rui314/mold/README.md

 ## Why does the speed of linking matter?

 If you are using a compiled language such as C, C++ or Rust, a build consists of two phases.
-In the first phase, a compiler compiles a source file into an object file (`.o` files).
+In the first phase, a compiler compiles source files into object files (`.o` files).
 In the second phase, a linker takes all object files to combine them into a single executable or a shared library file.